“Food Service Safety Comprehensive Sample Exam I"

 C. Waste container

-D. Signage indicating employees are required to wash hands before returning to work.
+D. Signage indicating employees are required to wash hands before

 E. All of the above